miguelariasdev/FurnitureE-Commerce/README.md

 # FurnitureE-Commerce
-This is a .NET 9 + React project of a furniture e-commerce.
+This is a .NET 9 + React furniture e-commerce project.